whenyournameiskyle/twitch-notify-me-bot/README.md

 - Create a new IFTTT Applet https://ifttt.com/create
   - Use Webhooks as the "if this" trigger
   - Save your Webhooks Event Name!
 It will be saved in .env as EVENT_NAME
-  - After setting up the Applet go to https://ifttt.com/services/maker_webhooks/settings and get the URL token (end of the url, starts with fn)
+  - After setting up the Applet go to https://ifttt.com/services/maker_webhooks/settings and get your URL token (end of the url)
 - Get your Twitch oauth from https://twitchapps.com/tmi/

-Fill out your EVENT_NAME, IFTTT_KEY (starts with `fn-`), your TWITCH_NAME and TWITCH_CODE (starts with `oauth:`) in the .env file
+Fill out your EVENT_NAME, IFTTT_KEY, your TWITCH_NAME and TWITCH_CODE (starts with `oauth:`) in the .env file

 ## To run:
 ```